Nima-Khodabandelou/Notes/notes.md

       custom exception -> extend Exception
       can not throw basic data type from block
 ##
-- String pool
+- String

+      String pool:
 		space reserved in heap to store strings when create string literal -> JVM checks string pool: if exists -> a ref returns
 			If not ->  new string instance creates

-##
-- create string obj
+      create string obj:
 		String Literal:
 			String s ="welcome";
 			String s2="Welcome";//It doesn't create a new instance new keyword:
 			String s=new String("Welcome");
 			//creates two objs and one ref var
 			//new obj in heap refered by s
 			//literal obj "Welcome" in string pool
 			//ref var s
-##
-- String disadv. compare to StringBuffer
+      String disadv. compare to StringBuffer:
 		String  immutable
 		String  slow creates a new instance on concat
 		String  overrides  equals()
-##
-- StringBuffer
+      StringBuffer:
 		synchronized -> thread safe -> two StringBuffer methods can't be called simultaneously
 		less efficient than StringBuilder.
+      toString(): returns string representation of obj -> overriding -> desired output String is in string pool until garbage collection -> not good for stornjng password -> CharArray() is better and can be set to blank
 ##
-- toString(): returns string representation of obj -> overriding -> desired output
-##
-- String is in string pool until garbage collection -> not good for stornjng password -> CharArray() is better and can be set to blank
-##
 - java.util.regex

       MatchResult Interface
       Matcher class
       Pattern class
       PatternSyntaxException class
+      Metacharacters: ^, $, ., *, +, etc. <- not regular characters fro regex	engine -> use backslash to treat them ordinary.
 ##
-- Metacharacters

-	^, $, ., *, +, etc. <- not regular characters fro regex	engine -> use backslash to treat them ordinary.
-##
 - Nested classes

       can access all members of outer class including private ->  used for readability and maintainability static nested class
       non-static nested class (inner-class)
       disadvantages:
 		Inner classes increase total number of classes and workload of JVM less support by IDEs to inner class
 ##
 - inner class

       Member Inner Class: created within class and outside method.
       Anonymous Inner Class:
 		created for implementing an interface or extending class. name is decided by compiler
       Local Inner Class:
 		created within the method.
 		local variable must be constant to access it in local inner class
 ##
 - nested interface

       interface within class
       public if declared inside interface
       any access modifier if declared within class static
+      class inside interface -> static nested class by compiler
 ##
-- class inside interface -> static nested class by compiler
-##
 - Garbage Collection

       removing unused objs from memory
       gc() to garbage collect -> depends on JVM whether to perform
 ##
 - unreferencing an obj by

       nulling the ref:
 		Employee e=new Employee(); -> e=null;
       assigning ref to another:
 		Employee e1=new Employee();
 		Employee e2=new Employee();
 		e1=e2;//e1 available for garbage collection
       anonymous obj -> new Employee();
+      An unreferenced obj can be referenced again
 ##
-- An unreferenced obj can be referenced again
-##
 - Java Runtime class

       -> to execute process, invoke GC, get total and free memory, ... only one instance of Runtime class
       Runtime.getRuntime() returns singleton instance of Runtime class.
 ##
 - hierarchy of InputStream and OutputStream

       OutputStream -> FileOutputStream, ByteArrayOutputStream, FilterOutputStream, PipedOutputStream, objOutputStream FilterOutputStream -> DataOutputStream, BufferedOutputStream, PrintStream
       InputStream -> FileInputStream, ByteArrayInputStream, FilterInputStream, PipedInputStream, objInputStream FilterInputStream -> DataInputStream, BufferedInputStream, PushBackInputStream
-	stream: sequence of data composed of bytes from source to destination three automatic streams:
+      Stream: sequence of data composed of bytes from source to destination three automatic streams:
 			System.out: standard output
 			System.in: standard input
 			System.err: standard error
       Reader/Writer class hierarchy -> character-oriented,
       InputStream/OutputStream class hierarchy -> byte-oriented.
       ByteStream:  input-output of 8-bit